SherG/perpetual-elm/exampleSite/content/privacy-policy.md

 For example:

-We use TLS/SSL to encrypt the connection between this Site and its web servers and the transmission of all data.
+* We use TLS/SSL to encrypt the connection between this Site and its web servers and the transmission of all data.
 This Site is built with JAMstack technology, and therefore has no databases or plugins.
 Databases and plugins are two common points of entry for malicious hacks.

-This site is distributed by an application delivery network that uses Google Cloud, Amazon Web Services, and Digital Ocean – some of the industry’s most secure, reliable, and advanced platforms.
+* This site is distributed by an application delivery network that uses Google Cloud, Amazon Web Services, and Digital Ocean – some of the industry’s most secure, reliable, and advanced platforms.

-The code for the site is secured via physical U2F security key with an authenticator app as a backup.
+* The code for the site is secured via physical U2F security key with an authenticator app as a backup.

 Although we take reasonable steps to safeguard information, we cannot be responsible for the acts of those who gain unauthorized access or abuse our Site, and we make no warranty, express, implied or otherwise, that we will prevent such access.

-Transfer of data outside the European Economic Area (EEA)

-Please note that some data recipients may be located outside the EEA.
-In such cases we will transfer your data only to such countries as approved by the European Commission as providing adequate level of data protection, or enter into legal agreements ensuring an adequate level of data protection.

-Advertisements
+## Advertisements

 We may use a third-party advertising technology to serve advertisements when you access the Site.
 This technology uses your information with regards to your use of the Services to serve advertisements to you (e.g., by placing third-party cookies on your web browser).

 You may opt-out of many third-party ad networks, including those operated by members of the Network Advertising Initiative (“NAI”) and the Digital Advertising Alliance (“DAA”).
 For more information about this practice by NAI and DAA members, and your choices regarding having this information used by these companies, including how to opt-out of third-party ad networks operated by NAI and DAA members, please visit their respective websites: http://optout.networkadvertising.org/#!/ and http://optout.aboutads.info/#!/.

-Marketing
+## Marketing

 We may use your Personal Information, such as your name, email address, telephone number, etc. ourselves or by using our third party subcontractors for the purpose of providing you with promotional materials, concerning our services, which we believe may interest you.